-- liability to sudden and unprovoked or unprecipitated episodes of disabling giddiness
+liability to sudden and unprovoked or unprecipitated episodes of disabling dizziness

-Sudden is defined as 'without warning' and disabling is defined as 'unable to continue with the activity being performed'.
+Sudden is defined as 'without sufficient warning to allow safe evasive action when driving' and disabling is defined as 'unable to continue safely with the activity being performed'.

 Must not drive on presentation and must notify the DVLA.